 More than that, the natural order of things when an engineer tries to design something is:

-1. Looking at the state of the art on the subject.
-There are really cool things out there which can do the task and you can just copy use them.
+- Looking at the state of the art on the subject.
+There are really cool things out there which can do the task and you can just

 So summarizing, if I want to design and make a spacetime warping machine, it would be a good idea to wait for physicists to solve the problem: to tell us what they need to do the task.